How to create a Custom Primary Password in Microsoft Edge

 If you’re using the same device with multiple people, then they can sign into accounts using saved passwords with autofill.

-Edge offers a setting to authenticate yourself with device credentials before you use it to autofill a Password on the website.
+Edge offers a setting to authenticate yourself with device credentials before you use to autofill Password on the website.

 This has some drawbacks or privacy concerns as well: